YINI-lang/YINI-spec/README.md

 YINI should have built-in types of the most general data types (to keep the format more simple and more lightweight).
 Custom types, advanced typechecking and type specialization are left to the user/client and host/language ​​to handle/process if further specialization is desired by the user/client using a YINI file/document.

 YINI format should be very simple and minimal to express the structure, notation and grouping of data to be stored on a medium for later use.
-But still simple and legible enough to be read by .
+But still simple and legible enough to be read by humans.

+Although there does not exists any YINI readers yet, a sister project **[YINI-Reader-TS](https://github.com/YINI-lang/YINI-Reader-TS)** is planned when this spec matures more (when YINI goes into beta?).

 ## Design Goals
 1. YINI files/documents should be platform agnostic, portable between platforms and programming languages as far as possible.